Legendarytruth/Wholesomemaker/readme.md

   `pip install -r "requirements.txt"`

-- next stop, copy your bot token in the end of `main.py`.
+- Don't forget to fill your `.env` using example format up there!

 ##### Levelling Systems (Optional)